A practical guide to understanding and using the Peaky Flexers electricity market model

 Use this chart as a reference point.
 After you look at the optimised results, come back here to see how much has changed—how much demand was shifted, curtailed, or served by different sources.

 This is the post-optimisation counterpart of the input LDC.
-It shows total generation in each sub-block, broken down by source (ZVC in green, gas in red, storage discharge in blue).
+It shows total generation in each sub-block, broken down by source (renewables in green, gas in red, storage discharge in blue).
 Sub-blocks are sorted by total generation from left to right.

 A 2×3 grid of stacked bar charts (one per sub-block).
 Each chart has two bars: